 What is a short sale?
-A short sale is when the value of a home is less than the amount of the outstanding loans.
-This can be caused by many causes, but most often is a result of a rapidly declining real estate market.
+A short sale occurs when the amount of the outstanding loans is greater than the value of the home.
+This could be attributed to many reasons, but often is a result of a rapidly declining real estate market.

-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can negotiate with the lender to forgive the difference.
+For many homeowners, a short sale is an ideal way to avert foreclosure or bankruptcy when they can get the lender to forgive the difference.

 What's involved in a short sale?

-First, get an idea of the true market value of your property.
-If your finances are already pushed to the limit, engaging a licensed appraiser may not be feasible.
-Therefore, a qualified local real estate professional that knows the current conditions of the Jacksonville real estate market is the best way to get a realistic estimate of what your home could sell for.
+First, figure out the true market value of your property.
+Since hiring a licensed appraiser may not work with your already tight budget, a knowledgeable local real estate agent that knows the current conditions of the Jacksonville real estate market is the best way to get a reliable estimate of what your home could sell for.

-Next, find out your closing costs.
-My work in this area has taught me to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs at the closing table.
+Next, estimate your closing costs.
+My experience means I know to take into account fees like title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.

-Finally, get in touch with your lender and notify them of your situation.
-They may even have a specific team that oversees short sales.
-Ask about their specific steps.
-Some lenders will be more inclined to work with you than others.
-They may be able to reduce the amount owed or make other arrangements.
-Your lender will have to give approval for the final sale.
+Finally, call your lender and tell them of the situation.
+They may even have a specific department that deals with short sales.
+Ask about their particular steps.
+Some lenders will be more able to work with you than others.
+They may be able to decrease how much you owe or make other arrangements.
+Your lender will have to agree to the final sale.